Back to blog

 In essence, reliable data can be trusted to consistently represent what it's intended to capture.
 Reliable data is trustworthy, accurate, and highly available.
 Ensuring data reliability requires sophisticated collection methods, validation, and quality assurance processes as it's intended to protect data at all stages of its lifecycle.

 Major data reliability issues are usually noticed during testing or when stakeholders report data reliability issues.
 They often arise from quality-related incidents.
-However, there needs to be a difference between measuring data quality and measuring data reliability.
+However, there needs to be a difference between data quality and data reliability.

 While quality emphasizes the correctness and usability of the data, reliability is more about whether the data can be consistently reproduced and is dependable.
 Still, some data quality dimensions are inseparable from data reliability.